 Balance is a goal for all ASDs in relation to a consensus body and outreach to achieve balance in accordance with a developer's accredited procedures is a requirement.
-The ANSI Board of Standards Review (ANSI BSR) and the ANSI Standards Developer Audit Program (Audit Program) shall evaluate balance as it is defined in a developer's accredited procedures or if the procedures are silent, then in accordance with the historical criteria for balance.
+The ANSI Board of Standards Review (ANSI BSR) and the ANSI Audit Program shall evaluate balance as it is defined in a developer's accredited procedures or if the procedures are silent, then in accordance with the historical criteria for balance.
 Further, in the course of their review, the ANSI BSR and the Audit Program may request related evidence that demonstrates the type of outreach undertaken by a developer to achieve balance.

-"Outreach" relates to documented efforts to recruit directly and materially interested parties from diverse interest categories3 to become members of a balanced consensus body at the beginning of the standards development process and at appropriate points during it, should the need arise.
+"Outreach" relates to documented efforts to recruit materially affected and interested parties from diverse interest categories3 to become members of a balanced consensus body at the beginning of the standards development process and at appropriate points during it, should the need arise.
 Outreach via ANSI Standards Action (www.ansi.org/standardsaction) is not sufficient in and of itself; additional notice and outreach is necessary.